Tropical Amplitudes: Explicit computations

-where $\sigma$ runs over the set $\{(123),(231),(312)\}$.
-There is no complementary set $\cD_0$ because the integrand vanishes by supersymmetry on the regions of the moduli space where a tree splits off from the torus.
-Thus there is no need to refine the decomposition to take into account vertex operators colliding to one another.
+Since the integrand vanishes by supersymmetry in the other regions of the moduli space, where a tree splits off from the torus for instance, there is no need to refine the decomposition to take into account vertex operators colliding to one another.

-To show the conjecture \ref{conj:KPtrop}, we focus on the two regions separately and find a tropical form of the integrand.
-Accordingly, we follow \cite{Green:1999pv} and define the two different parts of the amplitude, respectively upper and lower, or non-analytic and analytic:
+To determine a tropical form of the integrand, we compute the limit in the two regions $\Mgn14^\pm(L)$ separately.
+We define, following \cite{Green:1999pv},

-They should of course sum up to the complete amplitude.
+Of course these partial amplitudes add up to the complete amplitude.

-In $\Mgn14^+(L)$, we have already seen that for any $T\geq \ap L$ one could define the family of complex tori \eqref{e:tropscalgen1}.
-As for the punctures, in $\cD_{(ijk)}$ we define the following family of points:
+In $\Mgn14^+(L)$, we have the scaling behavior \eqref{e:tropscalgen1}.
+As for the punctures, in $\cD_{(ijk)}$ we define the following families of points:\footnote{This definition is equivalent to the one defined in \eqref{e:ptsscal} at tree-level, one should just pay attention to the fact that $\zeta_{\ap}$ belongs to the complex torus, i.e. the Jacobian.
+Its inverse image via the Abel-Jacobi map, $z_{\alpha'}\simeq\exp (i\zeta_{\alpha'})+O(q)$ does indeed satisfy \eqref{e:ptsscal}.}

-This scaling is not different as the one introduced in \eqref{e:ptsscal} and used for trees in \eqref{e:tropchange4pt}, provided that one remembers that $\zeta$ does belong to a Jacobian variety (the complex torus).
-Thus is linked to a point $z$ on the surface by the Abel-Jacobi map.
-Considering that the the latter is reduced in the tropical limit to a logarithmic map \eqref{e:limitAJ}, we realize that $z=\exp (2i\pi \zeta)$ does satisfy \eqref{e:ptsscal}.
-We will now recall a classical computation to see how the prime form at genus one gives rise to a tropical prime form, which explains why the expression for the tropical Green function given in \eqref{e:bostropprop} is correct.
-The explicit expression given in \eqref{e:bosproptorus} has the following $q$-expansion:
+Although we already derived in full rigor the field theory limit of the Green's function at any genus, it is instructive to review this standard computation at genus one.
+The propagator \eqref{e:bosproptorus} has the following $q$-expansion:

-which, in terms of $\tau_\ap$, ${\zeta_i}_\ap$ and ${\zeta_j}_\ap$ becomes
+which, in terms of $\tau_\ap$, ${\zeta_i}_\ap$ and ${\zeta_j}_\ap$, becomes

 up to $O(q)$ terms and where $\zeta_{ij}$ stands for $\zeta_i-\zeta_j$.
 At leading order in $\ap$, the logarithm is equal to the absolute value of $X_i-X_j$ and one gets